Accounting (ACC)

 ACC 497 Seminar in Accounting (3)

-Prerequisite for Undergraduate: Senior accounting majors only.
-Prerequisites for Graduate: ACC 200 or BA 511.
-Examines critical accounting topics through intensive review of current literature and pronouncements.
+Examines critical accounting topics through financial statement analysis.
 Assesses student's ability to effectively communicate accounting information.

 ACC 498 Independent Research in Accounting (3)